- Concentrates practice on labor and employment matters, including counseling and dispute resolution.

-- Obtaining summary judgment, affirmed by the Ninth Circuit, on a PAGA representative action alleging unlawful alternative workweek schedules
+- Obtained summary judgment, affirmed by the 9th Circuit, on a PAGA representative action alleging unlawful alternative workweek schedules.

-- Winning summary judgment on a PAGA representative action challenging rounding of time punches and wage statements
+- Won summary judgment on a PAGA representative action challenging rounding of time punches and wage statements.